Cedar Creek Falls is one of Mount Tamborine's most popular tourist attractions with stunning views over the open canyon, waterfall and rock pools.

 Bush walking through Tamborine Mountain takes walkers on a timeless journey, with natural beauty in a story book setting.
 Enjoy crisp clean air and huge trees weighed down with magnificent Hoyas, wisteria and other floral species add to the irresistible allure of Thunderbird Park.
 From high plateaus to tumbling waterfalls, virgin rainforests to natural Australian bush lands, bushwalkers will enjoy a limitless variety of vegetation.

-Thunderbird Park has kangaroos, wallabies, platypus and koalas in the wild as well as an endless array of Australian birdlife which you can feed.
+Thunderbird Park has kangaroos, wallabies, platypus and koalas in the wild as well as an endless array of Australian birdlife.
 Added to this, there are horse riding trails and natural swimming rock pools on Cedar Creek and at Cedar Creek Falls.

 Bush walking is encouraged and bush walking courses are open 7 days a week.
 We highly recommend it is only done during day light as the tracks are unsafe at night.